-I won’t become available for consulting again for new customers until August 2019 at the earliest.
+I won’t become available for consulting again for new clients until August 2019 at the earliest.
 But feel free to contact me if you just need some advice or want to discuss future possibilities!

 A father and son is cooking ham.
 Every time they do this, the father cuts a chunk off each side of the ham before it goes into the pan.